zahlman/zahlman.github.io/posts/2024/08/10/open-letter-psf-coc-wg-addendum-1-tim-peters.md

+# An open letter to the PSF CoC WG, addendum 1/n
 <!--
-.. title:  An open letter to the PSF CoC WG, addendum 1/n
 .. category: the-PSF
 -->